 Nic does not regard himself as a spiritual teacher or guru.
 He advocates no method or spiritual or religious system but is influenced by the key principles of ‘Nisarga Yoga’ as presented in Nisargadatta’s book ‘I Am That’.

 For many years, Nic has been actively involved in communicating the message of non-duality.
-He publishes a new episode of popular The Nonduality Podcast every week.
+He publishes a new episode of the popular Nonduality Podcast every week.
 He is the founder of the first nondual therapy directory, a pool of counsellors, psychotherapists and inquiry facilitators influenced by the wisdom of nonduality.

 Nic’s first book was ‘Living the Life That You Are: Finding Wholeness When You Feel Lost, Isolated, and Afraid’ which was published by Nonduality Press in 2018.
-‘I Am Not the Body: Discovering the Truth Beyond Bondage‘ was published in 2020, a best-selling book and audiobook of talks by Nisargadatta Mahraj talks edited by Nic Higham.
+‘I Am Not the Body: Discovering the Truth Beyond Bondage‘ was published in 2020, a best-selling book and audiobook of talks by Nisargadatta Mahraj edited by Nic Higham.

 “Fundamentally, the root of suffering is our perceived separateness from life, which means that we experience life through the eyes of duality.
 Paradoxically, we also seek contentment in ourselves, to be at peace with a world that seems to be ‘out there.’
 We try to achieve these aims while at the same time trying to heal the very separateness we’re striving to establish.
 Therefore, this underlying bewilderment and isolation fuel our society’s every pursuit: material, psychological, professional, social, and spiritual.
 Innocently, we’re looking in the wrong places; assuming love, peace, acceptance—or whatever we’re seeking to be complete—is out there; somewhere, something, or someone else.
 It’s our sense of disconnection that triggers this outward seeking.
 This agitated neediness only creates more division and suffering, bearing little fruit.